-In build up to the centre’s 30th anniversary, Wander was invited to rebrand the centre as part of a landmark campaign that would set down an important new chapter in its story.
+In build up to CVSSP’s 30th anniversary, Wander was invited to rebrand the centre as part of a landmark campaign that would set down an important new chapter in its story.

 A conversation that can draw people into the film, catalyse debate and if needed, divide an audience, whilst always maintaining the clients’ core values.